WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-The Oracle validator deserializes every element it uses, including the Oracle datum, redeemer, the Marlowe redeemer and script context, even though it only requires some elements from these data structures.
+The Oracle Validator deserializes every element it uses, including the Oracle datum, redeemer, the Marlowe redeemer and script context, even though it only requires some elements from these data structures.
 This leads in excessive resource consumption, which can be reduced.

 **Solution:**